swkWien/gdcr2024/00_intro.md

 This code of conduct outlines our expectations for participants within our community:

-* Be friendly and patient.
+- Be friendly and patient.
 Be welcoming.
-* Be mindful of your peers.
+- Be mindful of your peers.
-* Be respectful.
+- Be respectful.
-* Be careful in the words that we choose.
+- Be careful in the words that we choose.

 ---

-## Questions?
+## Any Questions?